Yuss76A/the-discussion-blog/README.md

 ## User Stories

-1. User Login Functionality

-* As a registered user, I want to log in to my account so that I can access my personalized content and participate in discussions.

-2. User Registration and Authentication

-* As a new user, I want to register for an account so that I can start participating in discussions.
-* As a user, I want to log out of my account for security reasons when I’m finished using the platform.

-3. Post Creation Functionality

-* As a user, I want to create new posts on topics of my choice so that I can share my opinions and ideas with others.

-4. Post Editing Functionality

-* As a user, I want to edit my posts so that I can correct mistakes or update information after it has been published.

-5. Comment Deletion Functionality

-* As a user, I want to delete comments I have made so that I can remove anything I no longer wish to be visible.

-6. Post Deletion Functionality

-* As a user, I want to delete my posts if I want to remove them from the platform entirely.

-7. Comment Editing Functionality

-* As a user, I want to edit my comments so that I can fix errors or add additional information to my original thoughts.

-8. User Account Management for Admins

-* As an admin, I want to manage user accounts so that I can enforce community guidelines and maintain a safe environment for discussions.
-* As an admin, I want to view user activity to monitor interactions and ensure compliance with the platform's standards.

-9. Commenting Functionality

-* As a user, I want to comment on posts to express my thoughts and engage in discussions with other users.

-10. Reset Password Functionality

-* As a user, I want to reset my password so that I can regain access to my account in case I forget my current password.
+1. **User Login Functionality**
+   - As a registered user, I want to log in to my account so that I can access my saved preferences and activities.

+   **Acceptance Criteria:**
+   - Users can log in with their username and password.
+   - An error message is displayed for invalid login attempts.
+   - Users are redirected to their dashboard upon successful login.

+2. **User Registration and Authentication**
+   - As a new user, I want to create an account so that I can participate in discussions and post comments.

+   **Acceptance Criteria:**
+   - Users must provide a valid email address and a unique username.
+   - Passwords must adhere to security rules (e.g., minimum length, special characters).

+3. **Post Creation Functionality**
+   - As a registered user, I want to create a post so that I can share my knowledge or request help on a topic.

+   **Acceptance Criteria:**
+   - Users can create a post with a title and content.
+   - The post is saved to the database upon submission.
+   - Users receive a confirmation message upon successful publication.

+4. **Post Editing Functionality**
+   - As a user, I want to edit my posts so that I can correct mistakes or update information after it has been published.

+   **Acceptance Criteria:**
+   - Users can access their published posts for editing.
+   - Changes are reflected immediately upon saving.
+   - Users receive an update notification about their changes.

+5. **Comment Deletion Functionality**
+   - As a user, I want to delete comments I have made so that I can remove anything I no longer wish to be visible.

+   **Acceptance Criteria:**
+   - Users can delete a comment with a confirmation prompt.
+   - The comment must be removed from the display below the respective post immediately after deletion.

+6. **Post Deletion Functionality**
+   - As a user, I want to delete my posts if I want to remove them from the platform entirely.

+   **Acceptance Criteria:**
+   - Users can delete a post with a confirmation dialog.
+   - The post must be removed from all views immediately after deletion.

+7. **Comment Editing Functionality**
+   - As a registered user, I want to edit my comment so that I can clarify my thoughts or correct errors.

+   **Acceptance Criteria:**
+   - Users can access their comments for editing.
+   - Edited comments indicate that they have been modified.

+8. **User Account Management for Admins**
+   - As an admin, I want to manage user accounts so that I can maintain community standards.

+   **Acceptance Criteria:**
+   - Admins can view a list of all users.
+   - Admins can update user roles and delete accounts if necessary.
+   - Changes made are logged for auditing purposes.

+9. **Commenting Functionality**
+   - As a registered user, I want to comment on posts so that I can engage in discussions and share my thoughts.

+   **Acceptance Criteria:**
+   - Users can add a comment to any post.
+   - Comments are displayed in chronological order below the respective post.
+   - Users receive a notification if someone replies to their comment.

+10. **Password Reset Functionality**
+   - As a registered user, I want to reset my password if I forget it so that I can regain access to my account.

+   **Acceptance Criteria:**
+   - Users can request a password reset link through their registered email.
+   - The link should expire after a specified time after using it.
+   - Users should be able to set a new password after following the link.

+11. **User Profile Management Functionality**
+   - As a registered user, I would like to access my account to modify my avatar picture, username, and email so that I can keep my profile up-to-date and personalized.

+   **Acceptance Criteria:**
+   - Users can navigate to their account settings to access their profile.
+   - Users can upload a new avatar picture.
+   - Users can change their username and email.
+   - Changes are saved immediately upon submission.
+   - Users receive a confirmation message after successfully updating their profile.

+12. **Notification Functionality**
+   - As a registered user, I would like to receive notifications if someone replies to my comment or post so that I can engage in the conversation and stay informed about the discussions.

+   **Acceptance Criteria:**
+   - Users receive a notification when someone replies to their comment, including a brief excerpt of the comment to which they are replying.
+   - Users receive a notification when someone replies to their post, including a short version of the original comment made on the post.
+   - Notifications include relevant details, such as the username of the replier and the content of the reply.
+   - Notifications can be accessed through a dedicated notifications page.
+   - Users can delete notifications if they no longer wish to keep them.

+13. **Category Navigation Functionality**
+   - As a user, I would like to navigate between several categories so that I can easily find discussions on topics that interest me.

+   **Acceptance Criteria:**
+   - Users can see a list of available categories on the main page.
+   - Users can click on a category to view all posts associated with that category.
+   - Posts should be displayed in chronological order within the selected category.
+   - The selected category should be highlighted to indicate to users which category they are currently viewing.

+   15. **Support and Collaboration Functionality**
+   - As a user, I would like to access the Support and Collaboration page so that I can contact the forum team for any reason, such as collaboration inquiries, suggestions to improve the forum, or reporting activity that I find inappropriate.

+   **Acceptance Criteria:**
+   - Users can navigate to the Support and Collaboration page.
+   - Users can fill in a form that includes fields for their name, email, and message.
+   - Users receive a confirmation message after successfully submitting their inquiry or suggestion.
+   - The Support form should include validation to ensure all required fields are completed properly.
+   - Submitted messages are stored and can be reviewed by the forum team for follow-up actions.

+#### Notes on User Stories

+When conceptualizing the Discussion Room project, I identified these user stories as the core functionalities that are fundamental to the platform's purpose.
+These stories represent the key features that facilitate user interaction and engagement within the forum, forming the foundation upon which the rest of the application is built.

+While the development process has allowed for the addition of smaller features and enhancements along the way, I believe that these main user stories encapsulate the most critical aspects of the project.
+Ensuring that users can effectively log in, register, create and manage posts and comments, and receive notifications about their activities is essential for fostering a vibrant and collaborative community.

+By prioritizing these core functionalities, I aimed to create a user-friendly experience that encourages participation and supports knowledge sharing among users.
+As the project evolves, I will continue to enhance its features based on user feedback and emerging needs, but these foundational user stories will always remain at the heart of the Discussion Room.

 ### Admin Stories